ka1myk/apollo/README.md

 ![изображение](https://user-images.githubusercontent.com/22070331/184558270-b467be2e-119b-4757-b564-68d5abe97d5a.png)

-- for test wiil use hardcode "coin.py" for every coin, simultaneously open long and short, manager with websocket from passivbot and dedicated vps
+- for test will use hardcode "coin.py" for every coin, simultaneously open long and short, manager with websocket from passivbot and dedicated vps
 - 784*3=2352 busd for all 21 unique combinations
 add week_test.xlsx to edit result
 -------